 The NCAA Eligibility Center is a clearinghouse for all NCAA schools to certify your initial freshman eligibility both academically and athletically.
 It evaluates your academic record and your amateurism status.

 If a PSA is thinking of joining an NCEA team, when should she register with the NCAA Eligibility Center?

-A PSA should register with the NCAA Eligibility Center once their ACT/SAT tests are taken, even if the PSA has not contacted any colleges about their Equestrian programs.
-You can registrar at www.ncaaeligibilitycenter.org.
+A PSA should register with the NCAA Eligibility Center her freshman or sophomore year of high school, even if the PSA has not contacted any colleges about their Equestrian programs.
+You can register at www.ncaaeligibilitycenter.org.
 Registration is required before any official visits can occur.

 Is a PSA allowed to win prize money at horse shows?